 - Avoid close contact with people who are sick. (this would be the changes to your check-in process). - Avoid touching your eyes, nose, and mouth. - Stay home when you are sick.
 (Encourage your employee to stay home if they are sick, even if it is allergies) - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.
-(Or at least sneeze or cough into your sleeve). - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe (Often, at least once an hour for open areas, after each patient for exam lanes, and after each patient in optical). - Follow CDC's recommendations for using a facemask.
+(Or at least sneeze or cough into your sleeve).

-- CDC does not recommend that people who are well wear a facemask to protect themselves from respiratory diseases, including COVID-19. - Facemasks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
-The use of facemasks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility). - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing. - o If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
+- Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe (Often, at least once an hour for open areas, after each patient for exam lanes, and after each patient in optical). - New CDC's recommendations for using a facemask. - Facemasks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
+The use of facemasks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility). - Recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g. grocery stores and pharmacies), especially in areas of significant community-based transmission. - Use simple cloth face coverings to slow the spread of virus and help people who may have the virus and do not know it from transmitting it to others. - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing. - o If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

 Can we require an employee to be tested for COVID-19 before allowing them to return to the Practice?
-(NEW)